 Every winter, a new Chinese calendar year begins and celebrations abound across the globe.
 The occasion is steeped in symbolism and ritual, most famously an animal to represent each cycle, and celebrations can last several days.
 As part of this, traditional Chinese food is served.
-To gain more insight into this captivating cuisine, we asked TV chef and author Ching-He Huang to talk us through her perfect celebration menu.
+We asked TV chef and author Ching-He Huang to talk us through her perfect celebration menu.

 Talk us through a traditional celebration menu that might be enjoyed on Chinese New Year